Devery Jacobs as Elora Danan | Reservation Dogs | FX on Hulu

-In 2017, The Hollywood Reporter named Jacobs one of Canada’s Rising Stars.
-In the same year, she was honored by Telefilm Canada at the 2017 Birks Diamond Tribute, celebrating women in film.
+In 2022, Jacobs landed on the cover of Teen Vogue’s New Hollywood issue, and in 2021, she was placed on the Out100 list.
+In 2017, The Hollywood Reporter named Jacobs as one of Canada’s Rising Stars.
+In the same year, she was also honored by Telefilm Canada at the 2017 Birks Diamond Tribute, celebrating women in film.
 Jacobs was given the title of TIFF Rising Star at the 2018 Toronto International Film Festival.

 Jacobs has also explored the other side of the camera, with her directorial debut of the short film Stolen, which won Best Aboriginal Film at the 2017 Yorkton Film Festival.
-Her second short film Rae garnered the Best Youth Work prize at the ImagineNATIVE Film Festival.
-It was also an official selection of the 2018 Palm Springs Shortfest and was named one of the Best Female-Directed Films by Refinery29.
+Her second short film Rae garnered Best Youth Work prize at the imagineNATIVE Film Festival.
+It was also an official selection of the 2018 Palm Springs International ShortFest and was named as one of the Best Female-Directed Films by Refinery29.
 The feature film This Place, co-written by Jacobs, was named a recipient of the Talent to Watch fund from Telefilm Canada.
-Currently, Jacobs is producing the film adaptation of the bestselling novel So Far From God.